Gow2129/M1_OnlineBanking/1_Requirements/README.md

 ## How
 *   By choosing the correct choice number for the operation to be performed.The user will be getting the result ouptut on the display.

+## SWOT ANALYSIS
+**Strength**
+-- User can have all the banking Activities.
+  * Depositing Amount
+  * Withdrawing Amount
+  * Change password
+  * net transaction

+**Weakness**
+-- If the password is wrong No activities can be done.

+**Opportunity**
+-- user can Deposit, withdraw amount and can do net transcations.

+**Threats**
+-- If the password is wrong No activities can be done.

 ## Detail Requirements
 ### High Level Requirements
 | ID | Description | Status |